metastreet-labs/metastreet-contracts-v2/docs/DESIGN.md

 ### Dynamic Interest Rates

 More aggressive ticks used in the funding of a loan receive higher interest rates, in exchange for insuring the less aggressive ticks.
-The actual interest rates assigned to ticks follows a dynamic interest rate model, based on the overall utilization of the Vault.
-Each Vault has a "base interest rate" that is driven up or down over time by a proportional controller, depending on how close the Vault is to achieving a utilization target (e.g. 80%).
-If the Vault is underutilized, the base interest rate decays.
-If the Vault is overutilized, the base interest rate grows.
-If the Vault is within a hysteresis threshold of the utilization target, e.g. +/-10% of 80%, the base interest rate remains unchanged.
+The actual interest rates assigned to ticks follows a dynamic interest rate model, based on the overall utilization of the Pool.
+Each Pool has a "base interest rate" that is driven up or down over time by a proportional controller, depending on how close the Pool is to achieving a utilization target (e.g. 80%).
+If the Pool is underutilized, the base interest rate decays.
+If the Pool is overutilized, the base interest rate grows.
+If the Pool is within a hysteresis threshold of the utilization target, e.g. +/-10% of 80%, the base interest rate remains unchanged.

 In the preliminary implementation, the first tick will receive the base interest rate, while subsequent ticks will receive a fixed multiplier of the base interest rate.
 For example, if the dynamic base interest rate is 0.5%, and the tick multiplier is 1.5x, then the interest rates for 10 ticks are: